-- TO FINISH: Use a 1 ½ Tablespoon cookie scoop to scoop batter.
+- Use a 1 ½ Tablespoon cookie scoop to scoop batter.
 Roll into a ball, and roll into sugar coating mixture until coated.
 Repeat with remaining dough.
 Place balls on prepared cookie sheets.
 Bake 10-12 minutes, or until set around edges.
 Cool on cookie sheet for 5 minutes, then transfer to wire rack to cool completely.

 ENTER YOUR NAME AND EMAIL AND GET MY DELICIOUS WEEKLY NEWSLETTER...
 IT'S FREE!

 I love pumpkin chocolate chip cookies but I haven’t tried pumpkin snickerdoodles.
 I need to give it a try.

 Katie Pierce says